alexmyczko/internet/README.md

 The Internet

 # The Internet between 1990-1999
-When IRC was hip.
+When IRC (try `dict IRC`) was hip.
 And people used mirc32 and some wrote, pressing "alt-f4" starts a hidden flightsimulator.

 # DNS at that time
 Yes you could simply get a zone transfer, dig them out and put them [here](dns), for the fun.